RhubarbPHP/Module.Stem/docs/columns.md

     and should return a single transformed value for the column.

 getStorageColumns()
-:   Returns an array of lower level columns used to store the columns data.
+:   Returns an array of lower level columns used to store the column's data.
 This allows two neat tricks.

     1. Some generic column types perform useful data transformations making our life as a developer a lot easier, for example the Json column.
 Ultimately the Json column stores it's data in a simple string column type.